Naples - Amalfi

 Why are there no ferries available on the date I want to travel?

 There could be various reasons why there are no departures from Naples to Amalfi for the date you’ve requested.
-For example, a temporary timetable change, limited availability or seasonal changes in the timetable.
+Possible reasons include:

 When is the best time to book a ferry to Amalfi?